Rocketseat/adonis-bull/README.md

 export default jobs
 ```

-Your job will be generated within `app/Jobs`. <br />
-_Example of implementing a job for sending emails._
+This is an example of how to implement a job for sending emails:

 ```ts
 import { JobContract } from '@ioc:Rocketseat/Bull'